Green-Solutions-Software/Public/GS_OmniChannelSystem.Rest.SDK/README.md

 ### Coupon

-A coupon is normaly a percent discount
+A coupon is normally a percent discount

 ```json
 {